-The Federal Pell Grant is free grant assistance that does not have to be repaid.
-These federal grants are available to assist students in meeting educational costs.
-Federal Pell Grants are targeted to students with high financial need.
-Student can only receive a maximum of 6 years of full-time grant towards their undergraduate education, including work at a four year college or university.
+The Federal Pell Grant available to assist students in meeting educational costs does not have to be repaid.
+It is intended to assist those students with high financial need.
+Students can only receive a maximum of 6 years of full-time Pell Grant towards their undergraduate education, including study at a four-year college or university.

 Students cannot be paid Pell Grant at two different schools for the same enrollment period.
 This includes overlapping terms.

-Students intending on transferring to a 4-year college or university should not use more than 300% or half of their Pell Grant eligibility at IVC.
+Students intending to transfer to a four-year college or university should not use more than 300% or half of their Pell Grant lifetime eligibility at IVC.
 In order to reserve potential future grant eligibility, please contact the Financial Aid Office at 949-451-5287.

 About Federal Student Financial Aid Programs